spatrickliv/BBALTripDuration/README.md

 # NEWS

+* 17-07-2018: I ran the most complex model using stan and then ran the model including only significant fixed effects

+* 16-07-2018: I updated the folder with code for using stan

 * 02-04-2018: I made quite a few modificaitons since last time, and I need to use commits better to track them all.
 I cleaned the code in both file and renamed them.
 I updated the model with PairBand and year as random effects, modified the coding of interactions to get better convergence.
 As it is the model seem to run well but I won't run more tests before we have the final data.

 # TODO list for the DHGLM model